neuropacs/neuropacs-docs/docs/security-&-regulatory-compliance.md

 # Security & Regulatory Compliance

-This page provides an overview of our commitment to industry-leading security practices and our adherence to key regulatory frameworks, including HIPAA, 21 CFR Part 11, SOC 2, and FDA requirements.
+This page provides an overview of our commitment to industry-leading security practices and our adherence to key regulatory frameworks.

 ---